TehBrian/TehBrian/PROJECTS.md

 [**YetAnotherSignEditor**][yase]

-> Easily modify signs, with support for both MiniMessage and legacy formatting.
+> Easily edit signs, with support for both MiniMessage and legacy formatting.

 [**NoBedExplosions**][nbe]